sonu8797/Software-Lab-Project-FRSS-2022/README.md

 >**Customer**: Searches, rents and loans furniture.

 # Presentation
-More details regarding the project about implementation, testing, motivation, etc. can be found in this presentation.
+More details regarding the project about implementation, testing, motivation, etc. can be found in presentation.pptx.

 # REquirement
 For running this application we will need: